Virtual reality therapy: Continued development

+Academic and government research projects

 BRAVEMIND software

 In 2014, a virtual reality application used as a prolonged exposure (PE) therapy tool for military related trauma called BRAVEMIND was reported BRAVEMIND is as an acronym for Battlefield Research Accelerating Virtual Environments for Military Individual Neuro Disorders.
 Virtual reality exposure therapy (VRET) applications have been used to assist civilian populations with anxieties about flying, public speaking, and heights.
 BRAVEMIND has been studied in populations of military medics as well as survivors of military sexual assault and combat.
 This technology was developed by researchers at the University of the Southern California in collaboration with the U.S. Army Research Laboratory.

 In 2004, reports stated that 40% of military members experience PTSD but only 23% seek medical help.
 Emory physicians described one of the strongest indicators of PTSD to be avoidance, saying this inhibits those affected from seeking treatment.
 PE requires that the patient close their eyes and relate the pertinent episode in as much detail as possible.
 The methodology was based on the concept that in facing the event, the charge of the triggers may be attenuated over time.
 The VRET application BRAVEMIND differs from PE in that the patient does not reimagine the episode but instead wears a headset that places them in the familiar environment.
 This headset is equipped with two screens (one for each eye), headphones, and a position monitor that shifts the visual scene to match the patient's head movements.
 Depending on the patient's experience they may be standing or sitting on top of a raised platform with a bass shaker.
 This allows for vibrations that simulate the experience of riding a military vehicle.
 Other accessories such as joysticks or mock machine guns are given to the patients, if appropriate, to enhance realism.